Hailey0528/CarND-Behavioral-Cloning-P3/writeup_template.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
+Batch size is 256,
 With the initial model in 5 Epochs I got training loss with 0.0230 and validation loss 0.0254.
 I tried to add a dropout layer of 20% in the last fully connected layer.
 After 5 epochs, the training loss is 0.0255 and the validation loss is 0.0238.
 Then I tried to add dropout in every layer, after 5 epochs, the training loss is 0.0226 and the validation loss is 0.0242.
-Sigma is 0.005, 0.0418/0.0413
+I also changed the Sigma from 0.001 to 0.005, the training and validation loss becomes double as before.Therefore, I chose sigma with 0.001, and just add dropout in the last fully connected layer.
+Then I tried to add some data which are by myself.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+Then I tried 50 epochs with this architecture, then I found in the 31th epoch the result is good.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.